LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

     Methods:

     - [lua]`item:activate()`
-      Adds the item to the active list and starts its control routine.
+      Adds the item to the active list and starts its control routine, enabling AI for a creature.
 Objects with no control routine cannot be activated.

     - [lua]`item:die([explode])`
       Runs the object's creature death handling: the corpse stays, and `explode` bursts its meshes as a rocket or grenade would.
 For creatures; `kill()` simply removes any item from the game.